|Apartment building planned for this site.|

 Plans are sketchy, but he expects the project will have 250 to 300 rental units.
 It could range anywhere from four stories to a highrise with 10 or 12.
 “We’re still in the process of trying to figure out what works best on that site,” he said.
 The Annandale revitalization plan approved in 2010 as an amendment to Fairfax County Comprehensive Plan allows projects with higher density than normally allowed if developers add certain amenities.

-The building might include some retail space—possibly a restaurant—on the first floor, “but it wouldn’t be the kind of mixed-use development some people are talking about where the entire first floor would be retail,” Formello said.
+The building might include some retail space—possibly a restaurant—on the first floor, “but it wouldn’t be the kind of mixed-use development some people are talking about where the entire first floor would be retail,” Farmelo said.
 “There is plenty of retail across the street and parking would be limited.”
 The project would probably include a parking structure, but he is not sure if it would be above ground or below ground.

-Formello optimistically predicts an 18 to 24-month timetable to get through the planning, rezoning, and permitting processes before construction could start.
+Farmelo optimistically predicts an 18 to 24-month timetable to get through the planning, rezoning, and permitting processes before construction could start.

 Old plans revived